m3o/services/docs/web/content/pages/getting-started.md

 micro server
 ```

-To talk to this server, we just have to tell Micro CLI to address our server instead of using the default implementations - micro can work without a server too, but let's ignore that for now.
+To talk to this server, we just have to tell Micro CLI to address our server instead of using the default implementations - micro can work without a server too, but [more about that later](#-environments).

 The following command tells the CLI to talk to our server: